demisto/content/Packs/QRadar/Integrations/QRadar_v3/README.md

 ### qradar-offense-notes-list
 ***
-Create a note on an offense.
+Creates a note on an offense.

 #### Base Command